Hyperbaric oxygen in the treatment of acute ischemic stroke. A double-blind pilot study. | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a double-blind pilot randomized controlled trial with 34 acute ischemic stroke patients to evaluate the safety and efficacy of hyperbaric oxygen therapy compared to sham treatment over 10 daily sessions.
+Researchers conducted a double-blind pilot randomised controlled trial with 34 acute ischaemic stroke patients to evaluate the safety and efficacy of hyperbaric oxygen therapy compared to sham treatment over 10 daily sessions.

 What They Found